orlo/security-page/docs/index.md

 <!--- __Customization:__ No customization.
 You can name your provider.
 Delete section if no DDoS protection is in place. --->

 We use Distributed Denial of Service (DDoS) mitigation services powered by an industry-leading solution.
-You can read more about them here and there security:
+You can read more about them here and their security:
 - [CloudFlare](https://www.cloudflare.com/en-gb/security/)
 - [AWS Sheild](https://aws.amazon.com/shield/)